KeithRichardLee/Tanzu-GenAI-Platform-installer/README.md

     ```bash
     sdk install maven
     ```
-    - If you have Maven already installed, make Maven 3.8 or later the current candiate version, or which ever candidate version you have installed
+    - If you have Maven already installed, make Maven 3.8 or later the current candidate version, or which ever candidate version you have installed
     ```bash
     sdk use maven 3.9.10
     ```